dexie/dexie-website/docs/Compound-Index.md

 Note that only the leading parts of a compound index can be used alone - never the trailing parts.
 This is the same rule for any BTree database with compisite index support.
 You cannot use the compound index [firstName+lastName] to search for lastName only, but you can use it to search firstName only.

+Virtual indexes have the full support for any operation, just like ordinary indexes, such as equalsIgnoreCase(), anyOf(), etc.

 ## Matching Multiple Values

 To find specific people using both their first and last name, we can use [WhereClause.anyOf()](/docs/WhereClause/WhereClause.anyOf()).
 This allows us to have multiple criteria for the properties that are part of the compound index.
 The syntax should be as follows: